 The Easton Farmers’ Market goes year round and is the oldest in the country, dating back to the 1700s when residents would converge on the center of town to share their wares and food.

 The Emmaus Farmers’ Market, located in the same town as Rodale, Inc., the publisher of magazines such as Men’s Health and Prevention, is proud to have some of the freshest produce around.

-The Bethlehem Farmers’ Market is 12 years strong and takes place seasonally at Campus Square at Lehigh University.
+The Bethlehem Farmers’ Market takes place seasonally at Campus Square at Lehigh University.
 Be sure to come on Wednesdays when they have live performances while you shop.

 - Get In On Local Legends

 Just because you already live here doesn’t mean you can’t make your own mini-staycation.
 Lehigh Valley is home to some world-famous businesses and organizations, and some that you can even tour.

 Bethlehem’s Just Born, Inc. makes the world-renowned PEEPs and Mike & Ike candies (you can’t tour the factory though).

 Lehigh Valley is rich in history and it’s easy to find out more about it with the multiple museums throughout the area.